 Customer Discovery — How I used LinkedIn to talk to 100+ people who I didn’t know earlier.
 You can too.

-If you are trying to start a new venture, especially in an area that’s new to you, talking to customers and people associated in that ecosystem is kinda required.
+If you are trying to start a new venture, especially in an area that is new to you, talking to customers and people associated in that ecosystem is actually a must.
 Also known as customer discovery or market research.

-Steve Blank first taught me that during my MBA (Haas School of Business) with his words “Get out of the building” meaning don’t jump into creating something rift away; instead, get out of your comfort zone and talk to people who would be your potential customers first.
-It made perfect sense.
+Steve Blank first taught me that during my MBA (Haas School of Business) with his words “Get out of the building” i.e., get out of your comfort zone and talk to people who would be your potential customers before you start working on your idea.
+It made perfect sense at least in theory.
+But then how to operationalize this.

 Google “Customer Discovery” and you will find ton of content (youtube videos, blogs, articles etc.).
 But most of the advice was about how to set up the process and not how can you effectively connect with people you don’t know and start having conversation.